egoberdon/flight/README.md

 ### Home Page

 The home page has three text input boxes.
-  + The first one takes a type of place this would be something like "Thai" for Thai restaurants (this is loaded into the Google Places API as a keyword)
+  + The first one takes a type of place.
+This would be something like "Thai" for Thai restaurants (this is loaded into the Google Places API as a _keyword_)
   + The second input box takes a distance in miles (this is converted to meters for the Google Places API)
   + The third box takes a starting address like '125 E 11th St, New York, NY 10003' (this is geocoded using the Google Maps API, which returns the location to then be used by the Places API)

 ### Results

-The results page lists all the locations in order visited with the given address as the first location.
+The results page lists all the locations in order visited (plus their latitude and longitude).
+The address entered on the home page is listed as the first location.
 The total distance for the entire flight is given.
 The units for this distance is in latitudes/longitudes which is the result of the `math.hypot()` function that calculates the distance between points.

 ### Algorithmic Complexity